Carbon nanobud

 In nanotechnology, a carbon nanobud is a material that combines carbon nanotubes and spheroidal fullerenes, both allotropes of carbon, forming "buds" attached to the tubes.
 Carbon nanobuds were discovered and synthesized in 2006.

 In this material, fullerenes are bonded with covalent bonds to the outer sidewalls of the underlying nanotube.
 Consequently, nanobuds exhibit properties of carbon nanotubes and fullerenes.
 The mechanical properties and the electrical conductivity of the nanobuds are similar to those of carbon nanotubes.

-Canatu Oy, a Finnish company, claims the intellectual property rights for nanobuds, its synthesis processes, and several applications.
+Canatu Oyj, a Finnish company, claims the intellectual property rights for nanobuds, its synthesis processes, and several applications.

 Properties

 Carbon nanobuds (CNBs) have some of the properties of carbon nanotubes, such as one-dimensional electrical conductivity, flexibility and manufacturing adaptability, as well as some of the chemical properties of fullerenes.
 Examples of these properties include ability to engage in cycloaddition reactions and can easily form the chemical bonds capable of attaching to other molecules with complex structures.
 CNBs have a much higher chemical activity than single-walled carbon nanotubes (SWCNTs).